Skip links

 Broader team content

 What’s it like to work on the sales team?
 How about on the inside sales team?
 Specifics go a long way.
-The important thing to remember isn’t to show what a team member or job category does.
-It’s about showing why someone would want to do that job at your company.

 Persona content

-Placing content on your career site
+How to use content on your career site

-For example, universal content should be featured on the home page and in other general pages about culture.
+For example, universal content should be featured on the home page and other general pages about culture.
 That’s for everyone.